Commonwealth Games: Boycotts

+Protests

+The 1982 Commonwealth Games in Brisbane took place amid mass protests for Australian Aboriginal rights.
+The controversial Joh Bjelke-Petersen state government had been repeatedly been challenged by the Queensland Council for Civil Liberties over the restrictions it placed on freedom of speech, freedom of association and freedom to protest.
+The Government of Queensland did not recognise Aboriginal land rights.
+Queensland also placed severe legal restrictions on Aboriginal people through the "Aboriginal Act 1971".

+Aboriginal activists including Gary Foley planned mass demonstrations in Brisbane during the week of the games, dubbed the "Stolenwealth Games".
+In response, Queensland passed "The Commonwealth Games Act 1982" to restrict protests in or near the event.
+When Aboriginal activists and their supporters marched anyway, hundreds were arrested.
+The protests were recorded in the documentary "Guniwaya Ngigu".

+Further "Stolenwealth Games" protests took place during the 2006 Commonwealth Games in Melbourne and 2018 Commonwealth Games on the Gold Coast.

 Financial implications

-The estimated cost of the 2010 Commonwealth Games in Delhi were US$11 billion, according to Business Today magazine.
+The estimated cost of the 2010 Commonwealth Games in Delhi was US$11 billion, according to Business Today magazine.
 The initial total budget estimated by the Indian Olympic Association in 2003 was US$250 million.
 In 2010, however, the official total budget soon escalated to an estimated US$1.8 billion, a figure which excluded non-sports-related infrastructure development.
-Until today, the 2010 Commonwealth Games are reportedly the most expensive Commonwealth Games ever.
+The 2010 Commonwealth Games is reportedly the most expensive Commonwealth Games ever.

-An analysis conducted by PricewaterhouseCoopers on the 2002, 2006, 2014 and 2018 Commonwealth Games found that each dollar spent by governments on operating costs, games venues and athletes’ villages generated US$2 for the host city or state economies, with an average of more than 18,000 jobs generated by each of the events.
+An analysis conducted by PricewaterhouseCoopers on the 2002, 2006, 2014 and 2018 Commonwealth Games found that each dollar spent by governments on operating costs, games venues and athletes' villages generated US$2 for the host city or state economies, with an average of more than 18,000 jobs generated by each of the events.
 Additionally, all four cities enjoyed long-term improvements to transport or other infrastructure through hosting the Games, while some also benefited from the revival of struggling precincts.

+An analysis conducted by Ernst & Young found that the 2018 Commonwealth Games generated an estimated economic impact of $2.5 billion, while the venues constructed and upgraded for the Games generated over $60 million in economic benefit annually to the Gold Coast, with the success of the 2018 Commonwealth Games credited with helping Brisbane to secure hosting rights for the 2032 Summer Olympics.